 - What is The City's Snow and Ice Control program?

-- When there is a snow event, which roads will be cleared first?
+- When there is a snow storm, which roads will be cleared first?

 - Are residential streets plowed?